 5th: Bill Bean replaces Gwynn, playing RF batting 3rd

 Gwynn’s 1994 season began in the most fitting way imaginable -- with a single through his favored “5.5 hole” against Maddux.
 A few innings later, Gwynn’s left knee barked, and he’d exit early before sitting out for a week.
 Gwynn had missed at least 27 games in each of the previous three seasons, and he battled balky knees for much of the second half of his career.

 Perhaps the early rest did him good.
-Gwynn would miss just one game over the remainder of the 1994 season, and he was healthy the rest of the way, ready to chase history.
+Gwynn missed just one game over the remainder of the 1994 season, and he was healthy the rest of the way, ready to chase history.